raspberrypilearning/flatgame/en/step_9.md

 --- /task ---

 --- task ---
-Add code so that the artwork sprite moves in the same way as the background.
-This will be very similar to the background sprite code.
+Add this code so that the artwork sprite moves in the same way as the background.

 ```blocks3
 +when flag clicked